by Collyn Rivers

 Brand name 4

-Brand name 4 ‘manufactures the body of the travel trailer and the furniture and ensures that all systems relating to electrical, plumbing and gas supply are installed correctly.
+Brand name 4 ‘manufactures the body of the caravan and the furniture and ensures that all systems relating to electrical, plumbing and gas supply are installed correctly.
 The workmanship carried out by [Brand name 4] is second to none’

 ‘The Chassis– warranty on the chassis component is offered by the manufacturer of the chassis.
 Check with your local dealership to find out the warranty period on your chassis.
-The travel trailer chassis is manufactured by [Brand name 5] and covered under the three-year manufacturer warranty as offered by [Brand name 5].
-The motorhome or travel trailer body, furniture and fittings manufactured by [Brand name 5] are covered under the three-year manufacturer warranty as offered by [Brand name 5].’
+The caravan chassis is manufactured by [Brand name 5] and covered under the three-year manufacturer warranty as offered by [Brand name 5].
+The motorhome or caravan body, furniture and fittings manufactured by [Brand name 5] are covered under the three-year manufacturer warranty as offered by [Brand name 5].’

 ‘The appliances– refrigerator, air conditioner, television and hot water system, to name a few, all have their own warranty offered by the respective manufacturers of each component; just like a normal home where the home builder generally doesn’t warrant the washing machine for example.’